 - Finally, call the Workbook.Save() method to save the document in HTML format.
 It takes the output file path and the SaveFormat type (HTML) as arguments.

 The following code sample demonstrates how to convert XBRL to HTML using C#.

 We can also convert the XBRL data from an XML file (.xml) to an HTML webpage by following the steps mentioned earlier.
 However, we just need to input the .xml file instead of the .xbrl file in the first step.

 The following code sample demonstrates how to export data from an XML file to HTML using C#.

 Get a Free License

 You can get a free temporary license to try the library without evaluation limitations.

 In this article, we have learned how to convert an XBRL file to an HTML webpage.
 We have also seen how to save XBRL data from an XML file to HTML programmatically.
-Besides, you can learn more about Aspose.Finance for .NET API using the documentation.
-In case of any ambiguity, please feel free to contact us on the forum.
+Besides, you can learn more about Aspose.Finance for .NET API using documentation.
+In case of any ambiguity, please feel free to contact us on our free support forum.